 So are you a runner or a yogi?
 And do you have to choose?

 If you think you’re a yogi but not a runner, why not use a running practice as another part of your mindful toolkit?
 And don’t forget that all but the strongest vinyasa flow practice will struggle to get your heart rate up and your sweat on in the same way a run will.
 Running can be a great complement to a regular yoga practice so that you can keep your sweating off the mat but still maintain or improve your cardiovascular health.

-In short: yoga enhances running, and running enhances yoga.
+In short - yoga enhances running, running enhances yoga.